xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 wire-bound notebook.
 You open the notebook on a fresh page and stare at the empty lines for a bit.

-There was a class where someone derived formula for the Fibonacci numbers.
+There was a class where someone derived a formula for the Fibonacci numbers.
 Or someone mentioned it.
 And it was exciting.
 What was it all about?
 Something around representing sequences of numbers as polynomials.
 Was it called [generating functions](https://en.wikipedia.org/wiki/Generating_function)?